songmuhan/cse138-distributedsystem-sp2021/lecture01.md

 For another reason, how long should the timeout be set ?

 Say we have a "perfect" network which ensures the request must arrive the receiver in *d* time.
 And luckily the receiver processes the message in *r* time.
 Then we can safely set the timeout to be *2d + r*.
-Whenever request timesout, we believe the receiver is crashed.
+Whenever request times out, we believe the receiver is crashed.

 But most of the time, we have no guarantee, we can't really do this.
 And palvaro characterizes distributed system as partial failure and unbounded latency.

-And there is the last question, **Why deal with all this pain ?**In other word, what can we get from distributed system?
+And there is the last question, **Why deal with all this pain?** In other word, what can we get from distributed system?

 - we want to make things faster
   - we have more computers, there is more potential parallisim we can take advantage of